schneems/schneems/_posts/2017-08-30-how-i-lost-17000-github-auth-tokens-in-one-night.md

 If this really had been a "stop the world" event, I could have rolled back in time, gotten all the tokens and been up and running fairly quickly.

+> If you're not running on Heroku you should set up a continuous archive [such asthe WAL-E library](https://github.com/wal-e/wal-e) or WAL_G.

 It's lucky for me that the impact wasn't so severe and the service was able to run just fine without this data.
 On the other-hand if the impact had been more severe then I would have had no other option but to rollback and I would have all the tokens again.

 It's also worth mentioning that you can schedule periodic backups against your database using `heroku pg:backups:schedule` command, however this puts load on the database when you're taking the backup.
 It also prevents maintenance tasks from being able to run on the database.

 I checked in with our database team and the consistent story seems to be don't use it unless you really need to.
 If I did have a `pg:backup` it would mean that there would be gap in time between when the backup was taken and the tokens were deleted (meaning that I might have only been able to recover most of the tokens instead of all of them).
-On the "standard" level I'm eligible to store 25 backups.
+On the standard level I'm eligible to store 25 backups.

 If your DB is under heavy load, you can also add a follower DB and take the backup from the follower DB.
 There's a [whole article on all the ways to backup your database if you're interested](https://devcenter.heroku.com/articles/heroku-postgres-data-safety-and-continuous-protection).

 As the saying goes, you own your uptime, this includes service failures and data loss.
 It's important to think about how your service will be affected when sensitive data goes missing.
 The biggest mistake I made wasn't the code I wrote, it was not thinking about the edge case that someone else's API might go down.